-- a) Development proposals are expected to protect the significance of the Scheduled Monuments shown on the Policies Map, including their setting. - b) Where development is likely to affect an area of high archaeological potential or an area which is likely to contain archaeological remains, the presumption is that appropriate measures shall be taken to protect remains by preservation in situ.
-Where this is not justifiable or practical, applicants shall provide for excavation, recording and archiving of the remains. - 9.6.1 The 'scheduling' of nationally important sites dates back to 1913 and the current list contains a wide range of different classes.
+- a) Development proposals are expected to protect_conserve and/or enhance the significance of the Scheduled Monuments shown on the Policies Map, including their setting. - b) Where development is likely to affect an area of high archaeological potential or an area which is likely to contain archaeological remains, the presumption is that appropriate measures shall be taken to protect remains by preservation in situ.
+Where this is not justifiable or practical, applicants shall provide for excavation, recording and archiving of the remains by a suitably qualified person in accordance with the Chartered Institute for Archaeologists standards. - 9.6.1 The 'scheduling' of nationally important sites dates back to 1913 and the current list contains a wide range of different classes.
 While the term 'Scheduled Monument' is used as shorthand, scheduling can be applied to any deliberately created structure, whether visible or not, including prehistoric standing stones, castles, monasteries and even to relatively recent assets such as collieries. - 9.6.2 To be scheduled, assets need to be nationally important and scheduling needs to be the most appropriate way of preserving the asset.
 There are nearly 20,000 Scheduled Monuments in England and, of these, nine are in Gedling Borough.

 These include both Top and Bottom Crosses at Linby, Fox Wood earthworks and the Roman Camp both near Calverton.